MakechTec/array-tools/README.md

 ## ArrayCollection ##

-This is an implementation of Collection and Stream, it tries to add more functionality to native Array type.
+This is an implementation of Collection and Stream, it will add more functionality to native Array type.

 Methods inherited from Collection interface: